 - How do they interact with your content? – You can also track how visitors interact with your content.
 For example, you can see the path they followed from one page to another.
 Maybe they landed on your homepage and clicked the link to read your latest blog post.
 And if you define goals and events, like visitors signing up to your email newsletter or people contacting you about service, you can also track those.

 As you can see, Google Analytics provides the data you need to make informed decisions and eliminate the guesswork.

 How to Sign up for Google Analytics

-Before you install Google Analytics on your site, you need to sign up for a Google Analytics account.
+Before you install Google Analytics on your WordPress website, you need to sign up for a Google Analytics account.

 If you already have an account, you can skip to the next section.